joeldipops/TableTop/AdventurerFactory/README.md

     Actions are what is written on the cards you have in play, in the format **Cost 1_; Cost 2_ : Effect** If an action has no cost, it will start with a colon ':'
     1. Check that this action can be played - actions can be played once per turn per card.
-    1. Pay the cost
+    2. Pay the cost
+    2. If the action was from a consumable, turn it on it's side to indicate it has been used.
-    2. Perform the action
+    3. Perform the action
-    3. Allow your opponent to respond with an action and so on...
+    4. Allow your opponent to respond with an action and so on...

 ### Encounter Step
 In the encounter step, you may do one of the following.